Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 Cosmos DB Overview
 ==================
+![](./media/image1.png)

-Cosmos DB is a fast growing, multi-modal database service in Microsoft Azure, and offers several API's.
+Cosmos DB is a fast growing, multi-modal database service in Microsoft Azure offering several API's.
 Currently, the SQL API is the most popular and widely used API.
-When you create a Cosmos DB Account, you must decide which API you want to use as the data will get stored in that format (exception being GremlinAPI which spans multiple APIs).
+When you create a Cosmos DB account, you must decide which API you want to use as the data will get stored in corresponding data model/format.
-![](./media/image1.png)

-Cosmos DB Key capabilities
+Key Cosmos DB capabilities
 ==========================

 -   Turnkey global distribution